-Universities and Colleges can get involved with the network by recruiting Student Champions to bring women and non-binary STEM students together on campus and creating opportunities to link with women STEM professionals and employers.
+Universities and Colleges can get involved with the network by recruiting Student Champions to bring women and other underrepresented STEM students together on campus and creating opportunities to link with women STEM professionals and employers.

 Support from Equate: